xrick/extremeText/python/README.md

 ## IMPORTANT: Preprocessing data / enconding conventions

 In general it is important to properly preprocess your data.
-In particular our example scripts in the [root folder](https://github.com/mwydmuch/extremeText/extremeText) do this.
+Example scripts in the [root folder](https://github.com/mwydmuch/extremeText/extremeText) do this.

 extremeText like fastText assumes UTF-8 encoded text.
 All text must be [unicode for Python2](https://docs.python.org/2/library/functions.html#unicode) and [str for Python3](https://docs.python.org/3.5/library/stdtypes.html#textseq).
 The passed text will be [encoded as UTF-8 by pybind11](https://pybind11.readthedocs.io/en/master/advanced/cast/strings.html?highlight=utf-8#strings-bytes-and-unicode-conversions) before passed to the extremeText C++ library.
 This means it is important to use UTF-8 encoded text when building a model.
 On Unix-like systems you can convert text using [iconv](https://en.wikipedia.org/wiki/Iconv).